Wayfair Inc. (W) Shares Soar Above 1-Year High

 JP Morgan gave a rating of “Overweight” to W, setting the target price at $63 in the report published on January 23rd of the current year.

-During the last 5 trading sessions, W fell by -0.56%, which changed the moving average for the period of 200-days by -26.93% in comparison to the 20-day moving average, which settled at $34.13.
-In addition, Wayfair Inc. saw 7.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, W rose by +7.37%, which changed the moving average for the period of 200-days by -19.31% in comparison to the 20-day moving average, which settled at $34.54.
+In addition, Wayfair Inc. saw 11.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading